Workplace Guidelines

 CEI provides a wide variety of communication tools and resources to employees for use in running day-to-day business activities.
 Whether it is the telephone, voice mail, fax, scanner, Internet, intranet, e-mail, text messaging, or any other CEI-provided technology, use should be reserved for business-related matters during working hours.
 All communication using these tools should be handled in a professional and respectful manner.

 Employees should not have any expectation of privacy in their use of a CEI computer, phone, or other communication tools.
-All communications made using CEI-provided equipment or services including email and internet activity, are subject to inspection by CEI.
-Employees should keep in mind that even if they delete an email, voicemail, or other communication, a copy may be archived on CEI's systems.
+All communications made using CEI-provided equipment or services including email and internet activity are subject to inspection by CEI.
+Employees should keep in mind that even if they delete an email, voicemail, or other communication, a copy might be archived on CEI’s systems.

 Employee use of CEI provided communication systems, including personal e-mail and internet use that are not job-related have the potential to drain, rather than enhance, productivity and system performance.
 You should also be aware that information transmitted through e-mail and the internet is not completely secure or may contain viruses or malware, and information you transmit and receive could damage CEI’s systems as well as the reputation and/or competitiveness of CEI.
 To protect against possible problems, delete any e-mail messages prior to opening that are received from unknown senders and advertisers.
 It also is against CEI policy to turn off antivirus protection software or make unauthorized changes to system configurations installed on CEI computers.